HarrySmith2/PythonMiniBlockchain/README.md

 # PythonMiniBlockchain

-A simple Blockchain example programmed soley in Python3.
+A simple Blockchain example programmed in Python3.

-Programmed in an attempt to improve my programming skills in Python
+I begun this project a way to improve my programming and algorithmic thinking skills.
+Eventually it turned into a fully fledged project I completed in a little over 9 months.

-Uses a webserver powered by Flask and server requests are handled with the Requests module.
+The client is able to communicate with the Flask server using the Requests module.

 # Initial Setup:
- - Ensure to install both dependendies, Flask and Requests.
+ - Ensure to install both Python dependendies, Flask and Requests.
  - Run "host.py"
   - Run "ClientV2.py"

  - Both programs will inform you if you have the correct dependencies installed.
+ - You can control and query the Blockchain from the Client!

+ Direct any questions to harry.ej.smith@gmail.com

  # Thank you for looking at my project!